cncf/servicedesk/README.md

 - [Office hours](https://github.com/cncf/techdocs#office-hours) for face-to-face time with writers
 - Technical writers and contractors for specific projects

-See [Documentation services for projects](https://github.com/cncf/techdocs/blob/main/docs/services.md) for a full description of what the technical documentation team offers.
+See [documentation services for projects](https://github.com/cncf/techdocs/blob/main/docs/services.md) for a full description of what the technical documentation team offers.

 Documentation examples include: